 Whiteley Homes Trust serves a substantial community of elderly people with limited means.
 It is a leader in the provision of care and support into peoples’ homes, keeping Care and NHS costs to a minimum.

 Growth lies at the heart of their strategy: numbers of people in the community; strength of the community ethos; the ability for the community to do more for themselves; the creation of world class care and support services into peoples’ homes.

-We assisted the development of the strategic plan with financial modelling that is helping to clarify options.
+We assisted the development of the strategic plan with financial modelling that clarified options.
 E.g. the on-going viability of current services, the timing and capacity of new services, numbers of new homes, the capacity of new care facilities, the impact of risks, choice of funding options.

 Network Housing Group Case Study